 Wage garnishment takes a significant chunk of your paycheck each pay period.
 And since wages are taxable, it affects your tax bill as well.
 It can make it even more difficult to pay your tax debts.

 It’s possible to challenge a court ruling that orders a garnishment by filing an exemption claim with the court.
-You’ll need to provide detailed financial documentation and strong evidence that the levy is causing undue hardship or that the tax debt was assessed incorrectly.
-It’s also possible to negotiate with the IRS to halt or reduce a levy by entering into an offer in compromise, which allows you to settle your tax debt for less than what is owed.
+In order to prove that the levy is causing undue hardship or that the tax debt was assessed incorrectly, you must present thorough financial documentation.
+By agreeing to an offer in compromise, which enables you to pay less for your tax debt than is owed, you can also bargain with the IRS to stop or lessen a levy.

 Credit Score